VariantSync/FeatureTraceRecording/README.md

 1. Motivating Example
     - Alice's part of the motivating example shown in Figure 2 in the paper.
     - Bob's part of the motivating example shown in Figure 3 in the paper.
-As the synchronisation of code and feature traces across clones is subject to future work, this examples simulates how we envision the synchronisation.
+As the synchronisation of code and feature traces across clones is subject to future work, this example simulates how we envision the synchronisation.
-2. Code Change Patterns from the Evaluation (Section 6).
-As there are sometimes several ways for reproducing a pattern (e.g., depending if an outer presence condition is present or not), some patterns are shown multiple times.
+2. Code Change Patterns from the Evaluation (Section 6): As there are sometimes several ways for reproducing a pattern (e.g., depending on the presence of an outer presence condition), some patterns are shown multiple times.
 We omitted AddIfdef* as it is just a repitition of AddIfdef with arbitrary contexts and code fragments.
-As AddIfDefElse has to be reproduced using two variants, we need two different examples here, one for the if-branch and one for the else-branch.
+As AddIfdefElse has to be reproduced using two variants, we need two different examples here, one for the if-branch and one for the else-branch.
     - _AddIfdef_
     - _AddIfdefElse_IfBranch_
     - _AddIfdefElse_ElseBranch_